Why Does SEO Take Time? + 3 Non-SEO Strategies You Can Try While You Wait

 - Social media ads: With social media ads, you can target very specific audiences based on information they’ve shared with the social platform you’re on.
 These will usually look like regular posts or tweets, except there will be a little tag that says they’re ads.

-The benefit of paid advertising is the immediacy.
-SEO takes time, but paid advertising gets you more date and results a lot faster when you turn it on.
+The benefit of paid advertising is immediacy.
+SEO takes time, but paid advertising gets you data and results quicker.

 With a properly targeted campaign, you can get your ads in front of the people who are most likely to engage with your business.